Roadtrip van

 Alaskan Tundra Wolf

-Day 1: From Las Vegas to Bearizona and the Grand Canyon
+Day 1: from Las Vegas to Bearizona and the Grand Canyon

 To start your adventure, leave Las Vegas and follow US Highway 93 south.
 Drive from the Lake Mead lookout to historic Route 66.
 From there, you’ll drive up to an elevation of over 1,000 metres into a pine forest, passing fascinating rock formations that are sure to leave you breathless.
 After 3 hours and 20 minutes, at the exit US 40 East to the Grand Canyon, you’ll see an enormous sign for “Bearizona”.
 If you’ve always wanted to take a safari, this is your chance.
 Black bears, white wolves, bison, and mule deer are particularly active in the late afternoon.